What we did:

 About the Project

 Lioness Ink is a new nonprofit in the Dallas, TX area, founded with the intention of reaching girls ages 10-17 who may have academic or financial disadvantages.
 The organization will help girls gain access to academic experiences like field trips, classes, and tutoring/mentorship.
-Lioness Ink’s mission becomes unique as it also strives to uplift the girls spirituality by promoting a Biblical setting and providing a mindset that God has a plan for each girl “to leave their unique mark on the world”.
+Lioness Ink’s mission becomes unique as it also strives to uplift the girls spirituality by promoting a Biblical setting and providing a mindset that there is a special plan fore every girl “to leave their unique mark on the world”.

 With such a powerful and transformational theme behind Lioness Ink, it needed a inspirational (and feminine) brand to help the girls (and mentors) align with the mission.
 We wanted LI to have youthful personality and a meaningful “mascot” that would serve as LI’s visual representation.